webplatform/docs/css/properties/text-indent/index.md

 |Data Type=inherit
 }}{{CSS Property Value
 |Data Type=each-line
-|Description=Will affect not only the first line of the block container but also any line that is after a forced line break.
+|Description=This value can only be used in conjunction with a length or percentage value (<code>text-indent: 7px each-line;</code>).
+It will affect not only the first line of the block container but also any line that is after a forced line break.
 This does not have affect on soft wrap break.

 Currently experimental in CSS Text Level 3
 }}{{CSS Property Value
 |Data Type=hanging
-|Description=Inverts which lines are indented.
+|Description=This value can only be used in conjunction with a length or percentage value (<code>text-indent: 7px hanging;</code>).
+It inverts which lines are indented so that everything but the first formatted line is indented. {{TODO|This needs clarification.}}

 Currently experimental in CSS Text Level 3
 }}